jpountz/jpountz.github.io/_posts/2025-07-26-why-you-should-configure-an-index-sort.markdown

 How can you do this?
 Most datasets have natural dimensions that usually make good candidates for the index sort.
 If you have several of them, try to order them hierarchically (e.g. `country` before `city`), by importance (how likely they are used for filtering and faceting) and decending cardinality.
 For instance,
  - An e-commerce catalog could be sorted by `category`, then `brand` (within products of the same category).
- - A web index could be sorted by reverse domain name (e.g. `ìo.github.jpountz` for this blog) then URL path.
+ - A web index could be sorted by reverse domain name (e.g. `io.github.jpountz` for this blog) then URL path.
  - An logging dataset could be sorted by container ID, then file path, then descending timestamp.
  - A catalog of cars for sale could be sorted by  `type` (station wagon, SUV, ...), then `brand`, then `model`, then `fuel_type`, then `registration_year`, then `mileage` (just for the sake of giving an example with a longer sort).